 Next, the default surface wind is from a nearby ASOS site (the button reads "ASOS" when the page is loaded but will change to the 4-letter identifier of nearby the ASOS site after selecting a radar).
 Additionally, you can place a surface wind manually ("DDD/SS", similar to the storm motion and QLCS motion) or remove it ("None").

 Finally, the "Auto-Update" is a toggle switch which controls whether to automatically update the profiles as they're available or to keep the profiles currently loaded.
 Auto-update is on by default.

 When profiles are loaded, dots representing the frames will appear to the left of the "▶▐▐" button.
-Click on one of these dots to jump to a particular frame.
-Start and stop the animation by clicking on the "▶▐▐" button.
-Increase or decrease the speed of the animation by clicking on the "+" or "-" buttons.
-Force a refresh of the data by clicking on the refresh button to the right of the "▶▐▐" button.
+Click or tap on one of these dots to jump to a particular frame.
+Start and stop the animation by clicking or tapping on the "▶▐▐" button.
+Increase or decrease the speed of the animation by clicking or tapping on the "+" or "-" buttons.
+Force a refresh of the data by clicking or tapping on the refresh button to the right of the "▶▐▐" button.